SassDoc/grunt-sassdoc/readme.md

 This task will emit a `start` event when compilation begins, and a `done` event on completion.
 This is useful if you would like simple notifications about the compile process.
 **The start and done events are not intended for replacing the standard Grunt API for configuring and running tasks.**
-Here is a simple example using the watch event:
+Here is a simple example using them:

 ```js
 // Examples using start and done events.